-- 95. CGC contacted my dad about two or three months after I'd left Keil.
+- 94. I spoke to and and on the telephone a couple of times after leaving Keil.
+It was small talk with the Table.
+The first time I spoke to told anyone?", and I said, "About what?".
+He said, "Fuck off, you know what about", and when I said that I didn't, he then said, "Oh, fuck off then".
+Again, it was coded language.
+We wouldn't actually say it. - 95.
+CGC contacted my dad about two or three months after I'd left Keil.
 He wanted to know if anything had happened at school that I wanted to tell them about.
 He said if there was something, it might make a difference and they might be prepared to consider how they could help me with my educational needs.
 My stealing behaviour was clearly an indication that things were very wrong, but I had given no explanation for why I had stolen.
 When CGC interrogated me before deciding to expel me, I could give no explanation because I wasn't conscious at that time of my motivation for doing it. - 96.
-I believe that CGC got in touch with my dad around the time that got and CFJ left Keil.
+I believe that CGC got in touch with my dad around the time that and left Keil.
 They left at the same time.
 CGC didn't tell my dad that.
 I learned through my own inquiries that they'd both left.
-I'm filling in the gaps, but I believe it came out about CFJ and not over the following months after I'd left.
+I'm filling in the gaps, but I believe it came out about CFJ and over the following months after I'd left.
 I remember seeing how terrible looked in the school photo the year I left.
 He had lost so much weight and was a ghost of the person he'd been.
-The abuse was escalating, as demonstrated by the night sector intervened, and I think had stopped eating, probably as his way of communicating something was wrong.
+The abuse was escalating, as demonstrated by the night intervened, and I think had stopped eating, probably as his way of communicating something was wrong.

 - 96. I think CGC was having a 'look-see' when he contacted my dad.
 It wasn't a welfare call.
 He was looking to find out if I had a story to tell.
-I think something must have happened that got to CGC 's attention.
-Why else would CFJ leave the school very, very quickly?
+I think something must have happened that got to CGC attention.
+Why else would leave the school very, very quickly?
 He had taught at the school for about fifteen years.
 I don't know exactly what happened, but my sense is that CGC had discovered something round about the time he phoned my father. - 97.
-I believe CCC had had integrity, so I think he was the type of man that, had he known there was sexual abuse going on or that there was some other motivating reason for my behaviour, he probably would have wanted to put that right.
+I believe CGC had integrity, so I think he was the type of man that, had he known there was sexual abuse going on or that there was some other motivating reason for my behaviour, he probably would have wanted to put that right.
 He was a skilled educationalist and had a reputation as such. - 98.
 My dad came to me really sensitively and asked me if anything had happened at Keil that I wanted to tell him about, and I said no. I hadn't really pieced it all together.
 I had moved on. - 99.
 CFJ was allowed to continue teaching for fifteen years.
 He went to work at School after Keil.
 I don't know what his job title was there.
 I think he was some sort of senior manager/teacher.